IvanSerebrennikov/AzureADApp/README.md

 - No DataBase needed.

+- To build app you need Visual Studio, MS Build or any other tool that can compile c# and build .net apps

 - To run app you need paste your Azure AD settings in next Web.config sections:
 ```xml
  <add key="AzureAppId" value="" />